 The UK credit card market has evolved over the last 50 years, from simple payment products to a plethora of cards targeting different interests and financial circumstances.
 Although these cards are all unique in their own way, they can be broadly split into the following 14 categories.

-Airmile cards are a type of reward card, where the issuer incentivises you into spending on the card by offering such goodies as free flights, free upgrades, free or discounted weekends away, and other travel-related freebies and savings.
-Many airmile cards come with tempting introductory bonuses or offers, usually dependent on a minimum spend, and some incur an annual fee.
+Airmiles cards are a type of reward card, where the issuer incentivises you into spending on the card by offering such goodies as points or miles you can redeem for free flights, free upgrades, airport lounge access, travel insurance, free or discounted weekends away, and other travel-related freebies and savings.
+Many airmiles cards come with big tempting introductory bonuses or offers, usually dependent on a minimum spend, and some incur an annual fee.
 These cards are perfect if you are a seasoned traveller, or wish to be, and you intend to pay off your credit card balance each month.

 These cards are designed for people who either have a poor credit rating or no credit history at all.
 Typically they have more relaxed eligibility criteria than conventional credit cards, higher APRs and lower credit limits.
 Used well, they can help to build or rebuild your credit rating, enabling you to access more competitive or rewarding cards in the future.

-These are the most popular form of credit card in the UK.
-They allow you to transfer a balance (or several balances) from other high interest-charging credit cards to the balance transfer card, which you then pay 0% interest on for a fixed promotional period – anywhere from 12 to 36 months.
+These allow you to transfer a balance (or several balances) from other high interest-charging credit cards to the balance transfer card, which you then pay 0% interest on for a fixed promotional period – anywhere from 12 to 36 months.

 There is a one-off fee charged by credit card suppliers for transferring balances, which is around 3 to 5% of the amount of the balance.
 It should also be noted that if you do not adhere to the terms of the credit card agreement – if you don’t make your minimum payments on time and remain within your credit limit – the credit card issuer will retract the offer immediately and you will be charged interest on any remaining balance at the standard APR rate.